makahype/emboss_rbag/README.md

-#emboss:
+# emboss:
-Ruby angular source files.
+Ruby and Angular source files.
 An implementation of using angular and ruby together.

-##setup:
+## files:
+- src: angular source files
+- ruby_src: ruby source files

+## setup:
 - take angular source files and put into local angular  build process
 - take ruby source files and put into local ruby hosted files
 - run ng build --prod to get a export of angular frontend files
 - place angular frontend folder into public ruby folder
 - update the angular view layout to have the updated frontend file names
 - navigate to controllers using the angular layout

-##todos:
-	-fix error with ruby url and angular routing
+## todos:
-	-create mode where angular ajax calls can be mocked outside ruby env
+- create mode where angular ajax calls can be mocked outside ruby env
-	-automate movement of angular files into ruby  code base -add features to example
+- automate movement of angular files into ruby  code base
+- create frontend lib to handle csrf
+- mobile css handling